 The fourth Summit took place in October 2010 on the outskirts of Seattle (31 attending), again following a Loving More Poly Living conference.
 We reviewed progress on projects, brainstormed some new ones, brought new members up to speed, and held networking sessions in several formats to match people with others having similar plans, visions, and skills.
 Discussion sessions focused on four topics in particular:

 - poly outreach to the general public and to other alt-sexualty communities;

 - dealing with the media;

 - the Canadian legal case regarding criminalization of polygamy and polyamory.

 Since then, the PLN has settled into what seems to be its permanent role: as an active discussion and coordination group for polyactivists building projects or wishing to assist in projects, and for sharing ideas and information toward this end.
 Most discussions take place on a dedicated PLN Google Group discussion list.
 Particular projects (such as the PLN Tech Team and the Poly Outreach Committee) have their own spinoff Google Groups.
-One noteworthy project set up by a PLN activist has been the Polyamory Media Association (PMA) to help out-and-proud polyfolks become skilled, effective public spokespeople for themselves.
+One noteworthy project set up by a PLN activist was the Polyamory Media Association (PMA) to help out-and-proud polyfolks become skilled, effective public spokespeople for themselves.

 Membership in the PLN is by application.
 Perhaps the best way into the PLN is to do cool poly-awareness activism that attracts our attention, and we invite you.
 Or, if you’d like to collaborate with other poly leaders on their projects and/or seek help for the projects you are doing, you can complete a new member application.
 We'll ask you about your poly activist work and vision, your related skills and experience, a personal reference, and a pledge basically to play well with others.